alco/psdump/README.markdown

 future:

 * provide more detailed documentation on adding new features
-* build and test on as many platforms as possible (Linux is the first priority here)
+* build and test on as many platforms as possible (your help will be appreciated)